baggepinnen/DynamicAxisWarping.jl/README.md

 plot([a b[eachindex(a) .+ (res.loc-1)]])
 ```

-- `saveall` allows you to return the entire distance profile.
+- `saveall` causes the entire distance profile to be computed.
 This will take longer time to compute.
+It is stored in `res.dists`.
 - `bsf_multiplier = 1`: If > 1, require lower bound to exceed `bsf_multiplier*best_so_far`.
-Will only have effect if `saveall = false`.
 This allows you to find several nearby points without having to compute the entire distance profile.

 ### Optimizations